lolawin3/sample_docker/README.md

 # sample_docker
-Some sample docker files to understand docker commands
+Some sample docker files to understand docker commands and kubernetes config files